── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 Using ggplot2 and qplot: Method Overview

 The ggplot2 library is a follow-up of the ggplot library, and stands for the ‘grammar of graphics’.
-It produces attractive, professional-looking graphics that are good, especially for presentations.
+It produces attractive, professional-looking graphics that are very nice, especially for presentations.
 This comes at a cost of some of the flexibility that standard R graphics give, but it is often worthwhile.
 The ggplot2 library was developed by Hadley Wickham, who also developed reshape2 and dplyr and the rest of the tidyverse.
 Because of its peculiarities, you may end up needing to use these other libraries to make full use of its power.

-There are a lot of basic introductory tutorials for ggplot out there.
+There are a lot of basic introductory tutorials for ggplot2 out there.
 See links in the resources below.
 Note that ggplot supports dozens of base plot types, and by combining and overlaying different kinds of visualizations it has incredible flexibility and power.
 This introductory lesson covers the basics, but there are many other options.

 Finally, ggplot has pretty nice control over the graphics formats you save.
 It has functions that will create several different formats directly, with specified dimensions and dpi, so you are not at the whim of the RStudio window for creating your figure resolutions.